RIKEN-RCCS/lens3/v2/doc/design.md

 mc policy set none alias/bucket
 ```

-Accesses to deleted buckets in Lens3 are refused at Lens3-Mux, but
+Accesses to deleted buckets in Lens3 are refused at Multiplexer, but
 they remain potentially accessible in backend, which have access policy
-"none" and are accessible using access-keys.
+"none" and are accessible using access keys.

 ## Keyval-DB Database Operations

 A single keyval-db instance is used, and is not distributed.

 It is usually required an uniqueness guarantee, such as for an
-access-keys and ID's for pools, and atomic set is suffice.
+access keys and ID's for pools, and atomic set is suffice.
 A failure
 condition is only considered for MinIO endpoints, and timeouts are set
 to "ma:pool-name" entries.
 See the section Keyval-DB Database Keys.